thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 ## RLS and administrators

+If your installation has enabled the **Can Adminsiter RLS** privilege, users groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules.
+This privilege can only be assigned by a user who already **Has administration privilege**.

-If a user is a member of a group that has the privilege **Has administration privileges**, that user will be able to see all the data in ThoughtSpot.
-Administrators can see all data sources, and no type of row level security applies to them.
+Users with **Has administration privilege** are administrators and can see can see all data sources, and no type of row level security applies to them.